ekupershlak/magic-league/README.md

 # magic-league

-Super-Swiss pairing algorithm for casual Magic: The Gathering leagues
+A Super-Swiss pairing algorithm for casual Magic: The Gathering leagues.

 At my workplace, we have a recurring Magic: the Gathering sealed league.
 A problem we faced was that people needed flexibility to play varying numbers of